 - rapid weight loss for no known reason and decreased appetite

 - swollen lymph glands in the neck, underarm, or groin area

 - continuous coughing or a dry cough

-People at greater risk of HIV should test more often.
-Gay, bisexual, and other men who have sex with men should get tested every three months, or four times per year.
+Gay, bisexual, trans and other men who have sex with men should get tested every 3 months (or 4 times each year).
 This may vary depending on how many sexual partners you have during the year.

 There is a short period of time between exposure to HIV and the ability for tests to detect HIV or its antibodies.
-This is often referred to as the 'window period,' and is between two and 12 weeks.
+This is often referred to as the 'window period' – between 2 and 12 weeks.

-If you have no antibodies in your blood (HIV-negative), it is possible you are not infected with HIV.
-But a negative result might also mean you are in the window period, so you might need a follow-up blood test to make sure.
+If you have no antibodies in your blood you are HIV-negative.
+Sometimes negative results might also mean you are in the window period, so you might need a follow-up blood test to make sure.

 Rapid tests for HIV

-The test involves taking a drop of blood from a finger prick, and can provide reliable results in about 20 minutes.
+The test involves taking a drop of blood from a finger prick, and can provide results in about 20 minutes.